Efficiently Training Time-to-First-Spike Spiking Neural Networks from Scratch: Related Work

-While weight initialization in RNNs is well-studied, research on SNN initialization remains limited.
-Most researchers use the default parameter initialization method, Kaiming initialization \cite{he2015delving}, provided by PyTorch, and the experience shows that it works well in most cases.
-Ding et al. \cite{ding2022accelerating} first derive the approximate response curve of spiking neurons, based on which the parameters are initialized to overcome the gradient vanishing problem.
-However, their methods fail to scale to deep SNNs trained on complex datasets.
-Rossbroich et al.\ \cite{rossbroich2022fluctuation} propose an initialization strategy for the Leaky-Integrate-and-Fire (LIF) neuron with exponential current-based synapses, but cannot extend their methods to stateless synapses, which are predominant in deep SNNs.
-The major challenge for designing parameter initialization algorithms is that the neuronal dynamics involved with the time dimension of spiking neurons are far more complex than non-linear activations in ANNs.
+Existing approaches predominantly adopt generic methods such as Kaiming initialization \cite{he2015delving}.
+Ding et al. \cite{ding2022accelerating} first derived the approximate response curve of spiking neurons, based on which the parameters were initialized to overcome the gradient vanishing problem.
+However, their method fails to scale to deep SNNs trained on complex datasets.
+Rossbroich et al. \cite{rossbroich2022fluctuation} proposed an initialization strategy for the Leaky-Integrate-and-Fire (LIF) neuron with exponential current-based synapses but could not extend their method to stateless synapses, which are predominant in deep SNNs.
+This gap arises because spiking neuron dynamics exhibit greater temporal complexity than the non-linear activations in ANNs.